 - Upon termination of employment, accumulated sick leave shall not be used as terminal leave, and the employee shall not be entitled to any lump sum payment for accumulated sick leave.

-- If an employee is transferring to another state agency, his or her accumulated sick leave shall be transferred according to Leave Transfer between TBR Institutions and State Agencies.
-(See TBR Policy No. 5:01:01:06.)
+- If an employee is transferring to another state agency, accumulated sick leave shall be transferred according to Leave Transfer between TBR Institutions and State Agencies.
+(See TBR Policy No. 5.01.01.06.)

-- If an employee leaves the System or any other state service in good standing after having worked on a full-time continuous basis for at least one (1) full year and thereafter returns to service with the System on a full-time basis, the employee shall immediately be credited with all sick leave to which he or she was entitled at the time of the previous termination.
+- If an employee leaves the System or any other state service in good standing after having worked on a full-time continuous basis for at least one (1) full year and thereafter returns to service with the System on a full-time basis, the employee shall immediately be credited with all sick leave to which they were entitled at the time of the previous termination.

 - Certification of such entitlement must be received from the previous employer if other than the new employer;

-- If the employee has had interim employment with the System or any other agency of the State of Tennessee of less than one (1) year, he or she shall not be disqualified from receiving credit for sick leave to which he or she is otherwise entitled.
+- If the employee has had interim employment with the System or any other agency of the State of Tennessee of less than one (1) year, they shall not be disqualified from receiving credit for sick leave to which they are otherwise entitled.

-- Notwithstanding the above paragraph, if any state employee or teacher employed by a local school board in Tennessee leaves the employment of the state or of that board in good standing and becomes a full-time employee within six (6) months of the date of termination, the employee shall immediately be credited with all sick leave to which he or she was entitled at the time of the previous termination.
+- Notwithstanding the above paragraph, if any state employee or teacher employed by a local school board in Tennessee leaves the employment of the state or of that board in good standing and becomes a full-time employee within six (6) months of the date of termination, the employee shall immediately be credited with all sick leave to which they were entitled at the time of the previous termination.